Free image optimization tools make the job of preparing your images for publishing a quick and easy task.

 With Windows, you can use the built-in Photos app or Microsoft Paint.
 On a Mac, you can use Preview.

-But you can also do it online with Online Image Resizer.
-This app lets you select either a percentage reduction or you can set your preferred dimensions.
+But you can also do it online with an Online Image Resizer.
+There are plenty of free apps that let you select either a percentage reduction or you can set your preferred dimensions.

 Resizing is your first job.
 No matter which tool you use, you can now get on with other tasks.